WalletScrutiny/WalletScrutinyCom/_android/io.divipay.divi.md

 ## The App

 We downloaded the app and two options were initially available: Create a new Wallet and 'I already have a Wallet'.

 We are then asked to assign a 4-digit pin code.
 Afterwards, we are asked to verify our phone number, this can be skipped.
 Email verification can also be skipped.
 We also skipped profile creation.

 Afterwards, it would seem that profile creation was mandatory after all.
 Skipping brings us to profile details.
 We filled it up.
 After filling up some more details, we are then presented with the 12-word backup phrase.
 We then confirmed it.

 ## Verdict

 This is evidently a **self-custodial** wallet.
-Searching for the Google Play appID 'io.divipay.divi' [does not return any relevant repositories](https://github.com/search?q=io.divipay.divi&type=repositories).
-However the app's website links to [DiviProject on Github](https://github.com/DiviProject).

-We are creating an issue on Gitlab for verification.
+While [there is a repository](https://github.com/DiviProject/Divi-Desktop-Public) for the Desktop App, we cannot find source for the Google Play app.
+We have created [an issue in Github.](https://github.com/DiviProject/Divi-Desktop-Public/issues/214) At the moment, however, this app has **no source available.**